Character deflations and a generalization of the Murnaghan--Nakayama rule: Introduction

-Our main theorem gives a combinatorial rule for the values of $\Defres_{S_n} \chi^{\lambda / \mu}$ where $\lambda / \mu$ is a skew-partition of $mn$.
-The combinatorial content comes from a generalization of the border-strip tableaux defined by Stanley in \cite[\S 7.17]{StanleyII}.
+Theorem~\ref{thm:cd} gives a combinatorial rule for the values of $\Defres_{S_n} \chi^{\lambda / \mu}$ where $\lambda / \mu$ is a skew-partition of $mn$.
+In order to state this rule, we review and extend the definition of a border-strip tableaux (see~\cite[\S 7.17]{StanleyII}).

 Recall that a skew-partition $\sigma / \tau$ is said to be a \emph{border strip} (or rim hook) if the Young diagram of $\sigma / \tau$ is connected and contains no $2 \times 2$ square.
 The $\emph{length}$ of the border strip $\sigma / \tau$ is $|\sigma / \tau|$ and its \emph{height} is defined to be one less than its number of non-empty rows.
 If $\lambda / \mu$ is a skew-partition, then we define a \emph{border-strip tableau} of shape $\lambda / \mu$ to be an assignment of the elements of a set $J \subseteq \N$ to the boxes of the Young diagram of $\lambda / \mu$ so that the rows and columns are non-decreasing, and for each $j \in J$, the boxes labelled $j$ form a border strip; if $J = \{1,\ldots,k\}$, and for each $j \in J$ the border strip formed by the boxes labelled $j$ has length~$\alpha_j$, then we say that the tableau has \emph{type} $(\alpha_1,\ldots,\alpha_k)$.
-We need the following three further definitions: for an example see Figure~\ref{fig:border_strip} and Example~\ref{example:border_strip} below.
+We need the following three further definitions, which are illustrated in Figure~\ref{fig:border_strip} and Example~\ref{example:border_strip} below.

 \begin{definition} Let $T$ be a border-strip tableau.
 The \emph{sign} of $T$ is defined by $\sgn(T) = (-1)^h$, where $h$ is the sum of the heights of the border strips forming $T$. \end{definition}

 \enlargethispage{3.5pt}